pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 See, each of those examples above has some kind of compilation phase, and/or a VM built by teams or companies over decades that prioritized packaging and deployment.
-But those aren't the technologies that are popular for startups.
+But those aren't the technologies that are popular at startups.

 Ruby and Python don't have much of a compilation step: to distribute the program (simplistically) is to distribute the sources.
 The packaging systems are largely